Don’t let the weather keep your dog from getting the exercise they need!

 Teach a New Trick

-If you have a young puppy, or you haven’t mastered the basic commands, you should start with those first before moving onto other tricks.
+If you have a young puppy, or you haven’t mastered the basic commands, start with those first.
 Basic commands are those like sit, down, and stay.
 Those will be discussed a little more in obedience training below.

-Some ideas of new tricks to teach your dog are place (or go to bed), sit pretty, play dead, rollover, back up, crawl, hug, kiss, leg weave (may be easier with the little dogs), open/close the door, speak, shake, take a bow, wave, high five, or clean up their toys.
+Once your dog knows the basics, you can start teaching them some tricks.
+Some ideas are: place (or go to bed), sit pretty, play dead, roll over, back up, crawl, hug, kiss, leg weave (may be easier with the little dogs), open/close the door, speak, shake, take a bow, wave, and high five.

 For more ideas, and tips for teaching them, see this book.